-Abu-Jamal, perhaps America's most famous death-row inmate, was convicted of shooting Officer Faulkner, 25, during the early-morning hours of December 9, 1981, after the officer pulled over Abu-Jamal's brother who was driving the wrong way down a one-way street.
-A scuffle ensued and Abu-Jamal, who was sitting in his taxicab across the street, ran over.
+Abu-Jamal, perhaps America's most famous death-row inmate, was convicted of shooting Officer Faulkner, 25, during the early-morning hours of December 9, 1981, after the officer pulled over Abu-Jamal's brother.
+The latter was driving the wrong way down a one-way street.
+A scuffle ensued, and Abu-Jamal, sitting in his taxicab across the street, ran over.
 Prosecutors said Abu-Jamal drew his.38-caliber revolver and fired, hitting the officer in the back.
-They said Faulkner turned and fired, hitting Abu-Jamal in the chest and Abu-Jamal then shot Faulkner in the face.
+They said Faulkner turned and fired, hitting Abu-Jamal in the chest, and Abu-Jamal then shot Faulkner in the face.

-Abu-Jamal has said he was shot by police as he ran to the scene and then beaten.
+Abu-Jamal has said police shot him as he ran to the scene and then beaten.
 Both sides marked the 20th anniversary of the shooting earlier that month.

 In a related episode, on April 6, 2009, The US Supreme Court rejected Mumia Abu-Jamal's bid for a new trial.